intelsdi-x/snap-plugin-collector-interface/METRICS.md

 /intel/procfs/iface/\<interface_name\>/multicast_sent | The number of multicast frames transmitted by the device driver /intel/procfs/iface/\<interface_name\>/packets_recv | The total number of packets of data received by the interface /intel/procfs/iface/\<interface_name\>/packets_sent | The total number of packets of data transmitted by the interface

+All collected samples contains information about the hardware address (tag -> hardware_address) and the MTU (tag -> mtu).